EnebeliEmmanuel/MyGuildAuditReports.md/Research-Case-Study.md

 > The team initially claimed a hack but deleted statements and social media posts after a short period.
 Relatable Example: It's like owning shares in a company, and suddenly the company claims a breach but then deletes all evidence, leaving investors confused and frustrated.

+#
+## Thoreum
-5. Thoreum Finance (Jan 19)
+### Thoreum Finance (Jan 19)
-Overview:
+**Overview**:
-Thoreum Finance suffered a $580,000 loss due to a bug in their token contract.
+> Thoreum Finance suffered a $580,000 loss due to a bug in their token contract.
 The team added liquidity and froze exploited tokens for recovery.

-Outcome:
+**Outcome**:

+**Compensation Efforts**:
-Compensation Efforts: The team made efforts to stabilize the token price through added liquidity.
+> The team made efforts to stabilize the token price through added liquidity.

+**Relatable Example**:
-Relatable Example: Imagine buying a new cryptocurrency only to find out there's a glitch that affects your investment.
+> Imagine buying a new cryptocurrency only to find out there's a glitch that affects your investment.
 The team tries to fix it, but there's uncertainty about the recovery.

+#
+## OmmFinance
-6. Omm Finance (Jan 21)
+### Omm Finance (Jan 21)
-Overview:
+**Overview**:
-Omm Finance faced a $1.9 million loss due to a vulnerability in their protocol.
+> Omm Finance faced a $1.9 million loss due to a vulnerability in their protocol.
 Compensation was provided through governance decisions.

-Outcome:

-Blocked Transactions: Some funds were returned, but the recovery process involved blocking transactions.
-Relatable Example: It's like having money in a digital savings account that gets compromised, and although some funds are recovered, the process involves blocking certain transactions.

-7. BonqDAO (Feb 2)
-Overview:
-BonqDAO suffered a $120 million loss due to a vulnerability allowing manipulation of token prices.

-Outcome:

-Rebranding: The exploiter changed accounts, making it challenging to track.
-Relatable Example: Think of a situation where an investment platform changes its name and looks after a major loss, making it hard for investors to trace.

-8. Orion Protocol (Feb 2)
-Overview:
-Orion Protocol faced a $3 million loss due to a vulnerability during the customization of swap routes.

-Outcome:

-No Compensation: The team did not initiate a compensation process, leaving affected users without recovery.
-Relatable Example: It's like using an online trading platform where a flaw allows someone to take your money, and the platform doesn't take responsibility.

-9. LianGo Protocol (Feb 7)
-Overview:
-LianGo Protocol faced a $1.6 million loss due to control hijacking, with the exploiter manipulating LP token addresses.

-Outcome:

-Privacy Measures: Exploited funds were moved through Tornado.Cash for increased privacy.
-Relatable Example: Imagine investing in a startup, and suddenly someone takes control, making it harder to trace the stolen funds.

-10. dForce (Feb 10)
-Overview:
-dForce experienced a $3.65 million loss due to a reentrancy vulnerability similar to Midas Capital.

-Outcome:

-Full Recovery: Exploited funds were fully returned to the protocol, and a bounty was offered to the hacker.
-Relatable Example: It's like using a financial app where a flaw allows someone to manipulate your account, but the company manages to recover your funds.

-11. Platypus Finance (Feb 16)
-Overview:
-Platypus Finance suffered an $8.5 million loss due to a logic bug, causing a vulnerability in assessing solvency.

-Outcome:

-Partial Recovery: BlockSec assisted in recovering $2.4 million, but comments suggested incomplete compensation.
-Relatable Example: Picture having funds in an investment platform where a flaw allows someone to take a significant portion, and although efforts are made to recover, it's not fully successful.

-12. Dexible (Feb 17)
-Overview:
-Dexible faced a $2 million loss due to an access control vulnerability, allowing users to specify their own router without proper validation.

-Outcome:

-Shutdown: The protocol announced its inability to compensate and shut down services.
-Relatable Example: It's like using a financial app that suddenly shuts down because of a security flaw, leaving users without access to their money.

-13. Hope Finance (Feb 20)
-Overview:
-Hope Finance experienced a $1.8 million rug-pull through a function in the reward pool, draining USDC.

-Outcome:

-Protocol Shutdown: The protocol announced no compensation and shut down services after the incident.
-Relatable Example: Imagine investing in a project that abruptly shuts down, leaving you without your invested money and no explanation.

-Conclusion:
-Web3 security incidents are like challenges faced by a growing digital city.
+**Outcome**:

+**Blocked Transactions**:
+> Some funds were returned, but the recovery process involved blocking transactions.

+**Relatable Example**:
+> It's like having money in a digital savings account that gets compromised, and although some funds are recovered, the process involves blocking certain transactions.

+#
+## BonqDAO
+### BonqDAO (Feb 2)
+**Overview**:
+> BonqDAO suffered a $120 million loss due to a vulnerability allowing manipulation of token prices.

+**Outcome**:

+**Rebranding**:
+> The exploiter changed accounts, making it challenging to track.

+**Relatable Example**:
+> Think of a situation where an investment platform changes its name and looks after a major loss, making it hard for investors to trace.

+#
+## Orion
+### Orion Protocol (Feb 2)
+**Overview**:
+> Orion Protocol faced a $3 million loss due to a vulnerability during the customization of swap routes.

+**Outcome**:

+**No Compensation**:
+> The team did not initiate a compensation process, leaving affected users without recovery.

+**Relatable Example**:
+> It's like using an online trading platform where a flaw allows someone to take your money, and the platform doesn't take responsibility.

+#
+## LianGo
+### LianGo Protocol (Feb 7)
+**Overview**:
+> LianGo Protocol faced a $1.6 million loss due to control hijacking, with the exploiter manipulating LP token addresses.

+**Outcome**:

+**Privacy Measures**:
+> Exploited funds were moved through Tornado.Cash for increased privacy.

+**Relatable Example**:
+> Imagine investing in a startup, and suddenly someone takes control, making it harder to trace the stolen funds.

+#
+## dForce
+### dForce (Feb 10)
+**Overview**:
+> dForce experienced a $3.65 million loss due to a reentrancy vulnerability similar to Midas Capital.

+**Outcome**:

+**Full Recovery**:
+> Exploited funds were fully returned to the protocol, and a bounty was offered to the hacker.

+**Relatable Example**:
+> It's like using a financial app where a flaw allows someone to manipulate your account, but the company manages to recover your funds.

+#
+## Platypus
+### Platypus Finance (Feb 16)
+**Overview**:
+> Platypus Finance suffered an $8.5 million loss due to a logic bug, causing a vulnerability in assessing solvency.

+**Outcome**:

+**Partial Recovery**:
+> BlockSec assisted in recovering $2.4 million, but comments suggested incomplete compensation.

+**Relatable Example**:
+> Picture having funds in an investment platform where a flaw allows someone to take a significant portion, and although efforts are made to recover, it's not fully successful.

+#
+## Dexible
+### Dexible (Feb 17)
+**Overview**:
+> Dexible faced a $2 million loss due to an access control vulnerability, allowing users to specify their own router without proper validation.

+**Outcome**:

+**Shutdown**:
+> The protocol announced its inability to compensate and shut down services.

+**Relatable Example**:
+> It's like using a financial app that suddenly shuts down because of a security flaw, leaving users without access to their money.

+#
+## HopeFinance
+### Hope Finance (Feb 20)

+**Overview**:
+> Hope Finance experienced a $1.8 million rug-pull through a function in the reward pool, draining USDC.

+**Outcome**:

+**Protocol Shutdown**:
+> The protocol announced no compensation and shut down services after the incident.

+**Relatable Example**:
+> Imagine investing in a project that abruptly shuts down, leaving you without your invested money and no explanation.

+**Conclusion**:
+> Web3 security incidents are like challenges faced by a growing digital city.
 By understanding these incidents, castle owners (project developers) can strengthen their defenses and create a safer digital landscape for everyone.
 Just as townspeople share stories about challenges and victories, the Web3 community must collaborate to build a secure and resilient digital future.